14Richa/ForecastFlow/README.md

 # ForecastFlow

 ForecastFlow is a web application built with Streamlit that visualizes solar and wind power forecasts from Elexon.
-The app uses the [elexonpy](https://pypi.org/project/elexonpy/) package to fetch data and helps users easily interpret and analyze solar and wind forecast data through graphs.
+The app uses the [elexonpy](https://pypi.org/project/elexonpy/) package, ForecastFlow fetches and displays forecast data through interactive graphs, making it easier to interpret and analyze solar and wind power trends.

 Here’s a preview of the dashboard: